Reserve a Room

 Biking Jerusalem combines the best of both worlds: the speed of public transportation, with the liberty of walking.
 Cycling also grants the auspicious discovery of small bi-ways and backstreets that are all part of Jerusalem's charm, revealing a whole other side of the city, full of individual personality.

 Biking is also a great way to explore the city's surroundings, rewarding explorers with breathtaking views.

 Bike tours cater to individual needs, and can be confined to less arduous areas of the center.

 Exploring the City: Segway

-A special city calls for a special means of transportation, and perhaps the most innovative (if unorthodox) means of touring in the 21st century is via Segway.
-Easier than it may look, environmentally friendly, and perfect for weaving through the winding streets, exploring the city with a Segway is a not only an efficient but amusing experience you will be sure to remember.
+A special city calls for special means of transportation, and perhaps the most innovative (if unorthodox) means of touring in the 21st century is via Segway.
+Easier than it may look, environmentally friendly, and perfect for weaving through the winding streets, exploring the city with a Segway is not only an efficient but also an amusing experience you will be sure to remember.

 Off the beaten track: ATV

 If you are an adventurous spirit and you are looking for something a little more extreme then do not fear, there is an extreme means for your needs.